stetson-engineers/grapher_scripter_tools/README.md

 With the default settings, this will go through and modify the figure number text so that it matches the filename of the file.
 Makes it easier to reorder a series of files.

 To work, the figure text must be in a specific location (`file.Shapes.Item(1).Shapes.Item(5)`) in Grapher "Object Manager".
-Grapher counts from the bottom up, so it must be in a group located at the bottom (item 1), and it must be the 5th item from the bottom in that group (item 5).
+Grapher™ counts from the bottom up, so it must be in a group located at the bottom (item 1), and it must be the 5th item from the bottom in that group (item 5).

 *Note* some of the PDF tools are designed to add the figure text automatically.